johschmitz/blender-driving-scenario-creator/README.md

 ## Credits

 Credits go to the [Archipack](https://github.com/s-leger/archipack) add-on developer(s).
-I took some inspiration from them for basic functionality like menu structure.
+I took some inspiration from them for the menu and tool design.

 ## Main author/maintainer contact

 Please open issues and pull requests on GitHub to discuss openly.

-For private support inquiries contact the repository owner via email.
+For private support inquiries contact the repository owner via email, Twitter or create an issue to initiate the communication.
+If you consider to contribute new large features please consider to have a discussion before beginning with the implementation.